Cassielxd/moduforge-rs/docs/README.en.md

 - **Command Pattern:** Uses the command pattern to handle editing operations.
 Each operation is encapsulated as a command object, which facilitates undo/redo operations and helps implement complex editing logic.

-- **State Management:** The editor's state is centrally managed.
+- **State Management:** The runtime's state is centrally managed.
 All modifications to the document trigger state changes, helping to maintain data consistency and predictability.

-## Suitability Analysis for Large Tree-like Editors
+## Suitability Analysis for Large Tree-like Runtimes

-The ModuForge framework is particularly well-suited for developing large tree-like editors.
+The ModuForge framework is particularly well-suited for developing large tree-like runtimes.
 Here is a detailed analysis:

 ### 1. Tree Structure Support